pratikscodes/Blood-Cell-Prediction/README.md

 ## Project Goal
-In this project we will build a **deep learning** based image classification model using **convolutional neural network** to classify the pest occured in plants like Potato, Tomato, Bell pepper.
+In this project we will build a **deep learning** based image classification model using **transfer learning** to classify the blood cell subtypes like EOSINOPHIL, NEUTROPHIL, BASOPHIL, LYMPHOCYTE.

  ## Setup for Python: